seligenstadt/duplicates/README.md

 duplicates
 ==========

-The 'duplicates' utility should find duplicate files in your folders and let you remove them if you want.
+The *duplicates* utility should find duplicate files in your folders and let you remove them if you want.